-TThe condensed consolidated financial statements comprise condensed consolidated statement of comprehensive income (shown as two statements), condensed statement of financial position, condensed statement of changes in equity, condensed statement of cash flows and the accompanying notes.
+The condensed consolidated financial statements comprise condensed consolidated statement of comprehensive income (shown as two statements), condensed statement of financial position, condensed statement of cash flows and the accompanying notes.

 The consolidated statement of cash flows shows the changes in cash and cash equivalents arising during the period from operating activities, investing activities and financing activities.
 Included in cash and cash equivalents are highly liquid investments.